The primary legal meaning of “issue”

 The descendants of a person are their progeny, those on the same bloodline down the successive generations of that person, whether the relationship is natural or by adoption (as a consequence of adoption legislation).

 A descendant is a person related by blood to someone of a previous generation.
-A child has ‘descended’ from their parent for example.
+For example a child has ‘descended’ from their parent, is a descendant of their parent.

 Who are not my “issue”?